 - Symptoms of drug or alcohol withdrawal including sweating, shaking, vomiting, pale skin, or extreme nervousness

 While not all of these are surefire signs of addiction, they are quite common in teens and adults.
-If you know someone who is exhibiting some of these behavioral changes, it's time to considering an intervention.
-Some addicts may undergo serious health risks if their withdrawal are severe, so it's extremely important to get help as soon as possible.
+If you know someone who is exhibiting some of these behavioural changes, it’s time to considering an intervention.
+Some addicts may undergo serious health risks if their withdrawal are severe, so it’s extremely important to get help as soon as possible.

 There are plenty of reasons why a person can become addicted to drugs or alcohol.
 Some issues stem from emotional trauma or abuse, while others could simply be genetic.
 For teens, a feeling of peer pressure and the desire to fit in is one of the most common reasons they end up struggling with alcohol or drug abuse.

 - Curiosity: During the teenage years, it’s normal to be curious about things like drugs and what it might feel like to do them.
 Most teens use drugs or drink alcohol once simply out of curiosity.
 However, this can also lead to addiction in many cases.

 - Using substances to cope: Some people tend to use drugs or alcohol as a means to cope with their emotions.
 Whether it’s to regulate stress and anxiety or help with sleep, abuse happens when people use these substances to regulate their emotions instead of facing them head-on.

 - Attention seeking: For many teens, using drugs makes them act differently, which puts the attention on them and their behavior.
 This is usually a cry for help if someone is abusing drugs or alcohol simply to gain the attention of others.

 - Drinking and using drugs out of boredom: Unfortunately, some teens tend to drink or do drugs simply because they’re bored.
 For kids who live in rural areas, alcoholism and substance abuse is quite common.